 EUR/38A19/1:

-This 2016 edition of the Recommendation integrates the 2012 edition and its Amendment 1 without introducing any modifications to the text.

 1 Scope

 EUR/38A19/1:

 The objective of focus groups is to help advance the work of the ITU Telecommunication Standardization Sector (ITU-T) study groups and to encourage the participation of members of other standards organizations, including experts and individuals who may not be members of ITU.
-Focus group activities may include an analysis of gaps between current Recommendations and expected Recommendations, and provide material for consideration in the development of Recommendations.
+Focus group activities shall include a standardization gap analysis between its deliverables and ITU-T Recommendations, and standards of other international standards development organizations, forums and consortia, and ongoing work.

 Procedures and working methods are established to facilitate the financing of focus groups, the completion of work on a well-defined topic and the documentation of the results.